LinearAlgebra

 greater

-Check if vector element is greater than constant
+Check if matrix element is greater than constant

 Arguments